ILR 180-Day Rule: How the Absence Calculator Works

 The April 2024 Transition for Long Residence Applicants

 For those applying under the 10-year Long Residence route, there's a transitional wrinkle.
 The new rolling 180-day rule only applies to the portion of your 10-year period that falls after April 11, 2024.
-The period before that date is still assessed under the old rules: no single absence exceeding 184 days and no more than 548 days total across the full 10-year period.
+The period before that date is still assessed under the old rules: no single absence exceeding 184 days and no more than 548 days total in the period governed by those old rules.

 This creates a hybrid calculation for anyone whose 10-year period straddles that date — which includes almost everyone currently in the process of accumulating 10 years of residence.